Keep the Drama Llamas at Bay

 • If you need to take a few of your cheerleaders into a room and make them talk, then do it.
 Sometimes they just need to get it all out on the table.
 Yes, you’ll feel like a referee or a counselor, but sometimes that’s your job.

 • Don’t neglect team building things throughout the year.
 Parties, outings, etc. are a great way to bond your team.
+Looking for the perfect getaway for you and your team?
+Check out https://www.avanihotels.com/de/fares-maldives.
 This way, when things come unglued, it’s easier to put back together.
 It’s also good for the moms (and dads) to get to know one another as well.

 • If the drama isn’t affecting your team directly, don’t get involved.
 Things usually resolve themselves quickly.
 When adults get involved, it tends to make the drama spread like wildfire.
 Kids are smart, they usually work through their issues—or forget about them!
 Like I said, they love each other one day, hate each other the next, and then love each other again!
 It’s enough to make one dizzy!